mohamedhegazy17/Nvidia-GPU-Silicing/README.md

 ---

+## Detailed Explanation of 1 x 3g.40gb

+### What Does Each Value Mean?
+- **1:** Refers to the number of MIG instances being created (1 instance).
+- **3g:** Indicates that this instance will use 3 GPU slices.
+- **40gb:** Specifies that this instance has 40 GB of dedicated GPU memory.

+### Key Details:
+- A **single MIG instance** is created using **3 slices** of the GPU’s available 7 slices.
+- **40 GB memory** is allocated exclusively to this instance.
+- The remaining 4 slices can be allocated to other MIG instances, or left unused, depending on the chosen strategy.

+---

 ## What Does 1/7th Mean for GPU?

 The term **1/7th** refers to the fraction of the GPU's total compute and memory resources allocated to a single slice when using the MIG feature.
 NVIDIA GPUs that support MIG can be split into a maximum of 7 slices.